willwillems/devsync-docs/quickstart.md

 **Important!**

-Once you activate the extension chrome will show you a "message" that "'Devsync Browser Extension' is debugging this browser".
-This looks like a status message which can be dismissed by clicking the X in the right corner but due to (reasonable) security concerns this shuts down the connection between the debugger and Devsync.
+Once you activate the extension Chrome will show you a "message" that "'Devsync Browser Extension' is debugging this browser".
+This *looks like* a status message that can be dismissed by clicking the X in the right corner but cannot due to (reasonable) security concerns.
+Dismissing this "message" shuts down the connection between the debugger and Devsync.

 ![Devsync is debugging message](https://i.imgur.com/e2W7S0p.png)